Bruno Cirillo: AEK Athens

-12 months later, he switched again, this time to AEK Athens, and proved influential for the Greek runners-up spot in 2006 and 2007.
-He was a big fan favourite in Athens for his passion and was under contract until 2008.
-However, on 29 April 2007, Cirillo played his last match with AEK against Skoda Xanthi in the Super League Greece.
-Right after the game, for which Cirillo was given the Man of the Match award, the much-spread rumours that he was leaving the club at the end of the season were confirmed.
+On 13 July 2005 Cirillo signed for the Greek club, AEK Athens.
+He proved influential for the Greek runners-up spot in 2006 and 2007.
+On 29 April 2007, Cirillo played his last match with AEK against Skoda Xanthi in the Super League Greece, where he was given the Man of the Match award.
+After the end of the season his contract was terminated.

 Later career

 On 4 July 2007, Cirillo signed a two-year deal for Spanish outfit Levante UD.
 In January 2008, due to Levante's inability to pay agreed wages he, alongside countryman Marco Storari left the club, with Cirillo signing for Reggina, the club where he grew as a player.
 Cirillo mutually terminated his contract with Reggina in June 2009, and later that month PAOK FC signed him until June 2011 on free transfer.

-On 28 January 2013, Cirillo signed a six-month deal for French club FC Metz, with the option of a further year.
-This option was not taken, and on 26 August 2013, Cirillo signed a one-year private agreement for AEK Athens, returning to the club after six years away.
+On 28 January 2013, Cirillo signed a six-month deal for French club Metz, with the option of a further year.
+This option was not taken, and on 26 August 2013, Cirillo signed a one-year private agreement for AEK Athens, returning to the club after six years.

-On 21 August 2014, Cirillo was the first pick in the Indian Super League Inaugural International Draft, signed by FC Pune City.
+On 21 August 2014, Cirillo was the first pick in the Indian Super League Inaugural International Draft, signed by Pune City.

 In 2015, he returned to Reggina, the club in which he started his career, to finish his career there.
 He retired in 2015 and now he plans on becoming a manager in the future.